soukicz/monolog-tracy-bundle/README.md

 {
     $bundles = array(
         // ...
-        new Kucera\MonologExtensionsBundle\KuceraMonologExtensionsBundle(), // what a terrible name!
+        new Nella\MonologTracyBundle\MonologTracyBundle(), // what a terrible name!
     );
 }
 ```